OTarasevich89/rsschool-cv/cv.md

 ---

 ## Profile
 With over 5 years of professional experience in Salesforce, I am a self-driven, reliable Software Engineer committed to continuous learning and improvement.
 Primarily focused on developing high-quality production applications, I am also open to integrating modern technologies.
+Now I want to change direction and retrain as a Frontend Developer

 ---